Absorboost – cellulose powder improving cotton quality

 The goal: irrigation-free cotton

 India is one of the largest producer of cotton in the world, and contrary to what many think, most cotton is grown by really small scale farmers.
-Together with Shahi, one of India’s largest apparel manufacturer, we are currently running several pilots to test the powder in cotton farming.
+Together with Shahi, one of India’s largest apparel manufacturer, we ran several pilots to test the powder in cotton farming.

 By mixing the powder in the soil surrounding the cotton plants, the soil absorbs water more easily.
 As the plant remains healthier, the quality of the cotton fibers improves.
 In some pilots the the harvest increased by 20%.
 Moreover, the need for irrigation is reduced or completely eliminated, saving water for the local communities.